Maths and Physics

-UCAS Codes: GF13 (for the BSc), FG31 (for the MMathPhys)
+UCAS Codes: GF13 (BSc), FG31 (MMathPhys)

 Mathematics and physics are complementary subjects and make a sensible combination to study at university.
 There are many examples of unexpected discoveries resulting from interaction between the two disciplines.
 Ideas developed in particle physics have led to advances in geometry - a branch of pure mathematics.
-Advances in the understanding of chaos provide another example.
-Ideas from the theory are being applied increasingly in the modelling of complex physical systems such as the atmosphere and lasers.

 Warwick is strong in research in a number of branches of mathematics and physics, and is well-placed to offer accounts of those developments likely to be of most interest to joint degree students.
 These include non-linear systems (there are modules on the weather, modelling of biological systems, and complexity theory) and theoretical physics.

 Being a Physics student at Warwick feels like you're part of the academic community.

 I feel like I .. have a voice and will be listened to by my lecturers. ..
 It feels like I have something to contribute.